 Gluten-Free Options Note: I traveled to Waikiki before I was diagnosed with a gluten allergy, so not every food listed here is gluten-free.
 For those looking for gluten-free dining in Waikiki, I have noted which foods may be gluten-free in italics throughout the guide, but remember to always check with the restaurant to be sure!
 I make no guarantees about cross-contamination or presence of gluten—these are just my recommendations based on what I know from visiting these restaurants.

-Gluten-free options: The ingredients in the Tropical Shaved Ice should be gluten-free, but I would check with them to be sure.
+Gluten-free options: The ingredients in the Tropical Shave Ice should be gluten-free, but I would check with them to be sure.
 Certain brands of mochi and boba could contain traces of gluten, so if you’re severely allergic, I would omit those two ingredients and just go with the syrup, fruit, and ice cream.
-Shaved ice is generally a good dessert for those looking for gluten-free dining in Waikiki!
+Shave ice is generally a good dessert for those looking for gluten-free dining in Waikiki!

 2. Tonkatsu Sandwich at Tonkatsu Ginza Bairin